-Traveling through the wilderness requires for you to learn how to use all your senses and understanding that hearing and smell should also be exploited when exploring the great outdoors.
-The more you learn to merge these three senses the more you will be able to enjoy the environment, but also make it safer when navigating through.
+Traveling through the wilderness requires for you to learn how to use all your senses.
+Understanding that hearing and smell should also be exploited when exploring the great outdoors is a must.
+The more you learn to merge these three senses, the more you will be able to enjoy the environment, but also make it safer when navigating through.

 Strategies to stay safe in the wilderness: